 Power TAC can be applied in business model and policy testing.
 We’re happy to answer questions on how to apply the Power TAC platform to.
 Start out by investigating the resource links below and don’t hesitate to contact us with questions at email@example.com.

 Developing a broker for a tournament team?
 Head to Getting Started in the PowerTAC tournament.

 Create, Modify or Extend Simulations for Practical Use as Well as Scientific Research

 We’re interested in expanding the global scientific network of scientists and researchers using Power TAC.
 Dive into Power TAC games and logs using analysis tools and software, extract data or use models for your research, and let us know about your research findings so we can spread the word!

 Are you a computational IS researcher?
 Consider participating in or presenting at our summer workshop!
-Policy, Awareness, Sustainability and Systems: Next Generation Research Challenges for Computation IS Research in Energy, Mobility and the Circular Economy at the Energy Economics Institute, University of Cologne on July 25th & 26th 2019.
+Policy, Awareness, Sustainability and Systems: Next Generation Research Challenges for Computation IS Research in Energy, Mobility and the Sustainable Economy at the Energy Economics Institute, University of Cologne on July 25th & 26th 2019.

 The workshop will kick-off with a networking dinner on Thursday July 25.
 The main workshop will take place on Friday July 26, 2019 at the Energy Economics Institute of the University of Cologne, Germany.
 The participants will be provided accommodations for one night.
 There is no registration fee, however, the space is limited and will be provided on first come, first served basis.